Enroll & Understand Policies for Maintenance of Certification

 If a candidate or an ABIM-certified physician has a history of substance abuse, documentation of at least one year of continuous sobriety from a reliable monitoring source must be submitted to ABIM for admission to an examination or to receive a certificate.
 ABIM treats such information as confidential.

-All ABIM Examinations are administered in secure testing centers by test administrators who are responsible for maintaining the integrity and security of the certification process.
-Test administrators are required to report to ABIM any irregular or improper behavior by a candidate.
-Examples of irregular or improper behavior include giving or obtaining information or aid, looking at the test material of others, removing examination materials from the test center, taking notes, bringing unauthorized items, including watches or electronic devices (e.g., beepers, pagers, cell phones, etc.), into the examination, failing to comply with time limits or instructions, talking, or other disruptive behavior.
+All ABIM examinations are administered in secure testing centers by test administrators who are responsible for maintaining the integrity and security of the certification process.
+Test administrators are required to report to ABIM any irregular or improper behavior by a candidate, such as giving or obtaining information or aid, looking at the test material of others, removing examination materials from the test center, taking notes, bringing unauthorized items, including electronic devices (e.g., beepers, pagers, cell phones, etc.), into the examination, failing to comply with time limits or instructions, talking or other disruptive behavior.
 Test administrators may intervene to stop any of the foregoing.
 In addition, as part of its effort to assure exam integrity, ABIM utilizes data forensic techniques that use statistical analyses of test-response data to identify patterns of test fraud, including cheating and copyright infringement.
 ABIM investigates all irregularity reports.

-Irregular or improper behavior in examinations that is observed, made apparent by data forensics, statistical analysis, or uncovered by other means will be considered a subversion of the certification process and will constitute grounds for invalidation of a candidate's examination and subject the candidate to disciplinary sanctions, including suspension or revocation of Board Certification or eligibility to participate in the certification or Maintenance of Certification processes.
+Irregular or improper behavior in examinations that is observed, made apparent by data forensics or statistical analysis, or uncovered by other means will be considered a subversion of the certification process and will constitute grounds for invalidation of a candidate's examination and subject the candidate to disciplinary sanctions, including suspension or revocation of Board Certification or eligibility to participate in the certification or Maintenance of Certification processes.
 Failure to fully cooperate with an ABIM investigation also may be considered unprofessional conduct and constitute grounds for disciplinary sanctions.Top

 Copyright and Examination Non-Disclosure Policy